Course and credit information

-A grade of Incomplete may be given only with the consent of the instructor and appropriate notification to the registrar.
-An Incomplete grade may be issued only in the situation in which a small portion of the total semester’s work needs to be completed (for example, the student must take a final examination, complete a paper, or similar requirements); when the student is academically able to complete the work; and when the student has presented a satisfactory rationale and a reason to the instructor for not completing the work within the deadline of the regular semester.
+A grade of incomplete may be given only with the consent of the instructor and appropriate notification to the Office of the Registrar.
+An incomplete grade specifies to the student and to the registrar that only a small portion of the total semester's work needs to be completed (e.g., the student may take a final examination, complete a paper, or finish similar requirements), that the student is academically able to complete the work, and that the student has presented a satisfactory reason to the instructor for not completing the work within the deadline of the regular semester.

 A student wishing to withdraw from a course after the withdrawal deadline has passed may request an exception to the withdrawal policy by submitting a Petition for a Late W Grade form.
 Exceptions to this policy may be entertained because of extraordinary non-academic circumstances.
 Approval must be received from the instructor of the course, the department chair and the dean.

 Undergraduate students may register for courses with a Pass/Fail grade option after obtaining an approval from their academic advisor.
 A grade of “P” indicates a quality of work at the level of C or higher.
 The number of semester hours of such courses may not exceed one-half of the total semester hour load for that term.
 The total number of semester hours with Pass/Fail grades should not exceed 30 semester hours.
 Credit hours for which the grade of "P" is received will be counted toward degree requirements but will be omitted from the calculation of the student’s grade point average.
 However, a grade of "F" (Fail) will be included in the GPA calculation.
 Details are available on the registration page.

 These courses are excluded from the pass/fail option:

 - All English Language Program courses.